JamesEArnold/seabuggy/README.md

-# SeaBuggy
+# Seabuggy
-SeaBuggy is a Web3 dashboard.
+Seabuggy is a Web3 dashboard.

+An agile project that is tracked using [Linear](https://linear.app/seabuggy/team/SEA/active)

 ## Installation

-Use [npm](https://www.npmjs.com/) to install SeaBuggy.
+Use [npm](https://www.npmjs.com/) to install Seabuggy.

 ```bash
 npm install